mbeardwell/active-recon-lite/README.md

 [Matthew Beardwell](https://github.com/mbeardwell)

 ## Installation instructions
-To run these scripts on your computer, please follow the instructions below.
+To run the port scanner please follow the instructions below.
 At the moment, this guide covers **Linux-based operating systems**.

 1. Ensure you have python3 and python3-pip installed.
 For example:
 ```
 sudo apt update
-sudo apt install python3 python3-pip
+sudo apt install python3
 ```

 2. Download code and install dependencies.
 ```
 git clone https://github.com/mbeardwell/simple-port-scanner.git
-cd Cybersecurity-Scripts
+cd simple-port-scanner
-pip install -r requirements.txt
 ```

 3. Run the code.
 For example for 'port_scanner.py':